natalzia-paperless/animation-chain/README.md

 # Animation Chain

-Animation Chain is a chaining library which utilizes the browser's `requestAnimationFrame` function in place of the usual `setTimeout`.
-This results in a much more accurate representation of time passed based on a delta time calculation.
+Animation Chain is a chaining library which utilizes the browser's `requestAnimationFrame` and `transitionEnd` events in place of `setTimeout`.
+This results in a much more accurate representation of time passed and animation completion.
 This can be useful in timing class additions and removals based on CSS transition timings.

 ## Set Up ##
 * Clone the repo
 * Run `npm install` to install dependancies
 * Run grunt to build the files into the `public/` dir
+* Changes will also automatically be applied to the examples/ folder so testing can be done there

 ## Usage ##
 `animation-chain` is invoked the same way that setTimeout is, with the `chainTo` function being added to easily integrate successive function calls.
 Like promises for certain amounts of time or events